geerlingguy/ansible-vagrant-examples/docker/README.md

 ## Background

 [Docker](https://www.docker.com/) is used to build and manage linux containers.
-[Ansible](http://www.ansible.com/) is useful in managing the Docker lifecycle.
+[Ansible](http://www.ansible.com/) is useful in managing the Docker container lifecycle.

 This Vagrant profile uses Ansible to configure a local VM with Docker, then it uses Ansible to build and run three containers for a simple Flask + MySQL web app stack, Docker-style:

   - `www`: Flask app on an Ubuntu container.
   - `db`: MySQL database on an Ubuntu container.
   - `data`: MySQL data volume on a Busybox container (for persistence).

+> Note: These examples are intended to highlight how Ansible intracts with the Docker container lifecycle.
+There are a number of other ways to manage container builds and orchestration, like Docker Compose, Kubernetes, etc. This example is not intended to necessarily be the 'best practice' for every situation.

 ## Getting Started